qpdf/qpdf/manual/cli.rst

       When uncompressing streams, control which types of compression schemes should be uncompressed:
-      - none: don't uncompress anything
+      - none: don't uncompress anything.
+This is the default with --json-output.
       - generalized: uncompress streams compressed with a general-purpose compression algorithm.
 This is the default.
       - specialized: in addition to generalized, also uncompress